 - Increased range when compared to coaxial cable systems – up to 1,500 metres on multi-mode fibre, and 10Km over single-mode fibre

-- Optical fibre is a non-conducting dielectric glass media, and is immune to strong electromagnetic fields – can be installed near high-voltage cables
+- Optical fibre is a non-conducting dielectric glass media, is immune to strong electromagnetic fields and can be installed near high-voltage cables

 - Signals suffer minimal degradation or delay

-- Optical fibres can be routed safely through explosive or flammable atmospheres, for example, in the petrochemical industries or munitions sites, without risk of ignition
+- Optical fibres can be routed safely through explosive or flammable atmospheres, for example, in petrochemical industries or munitions sites, without risk of ignition

 - With the appropriate conversion devices, optical fibres can carry a huge range of RF signals with much less energy than copper cable and with significantly higher bandwidth